UWSWP/uwswp.co.uk/content/about.md

 ## Performance sport

-We are delighted to be awarded _Silver Performance Sport_ here at Warwick University.
-Thus offering an environment where teams and individuals endure outstanding accomplishments as WarwickSports aids in our further development into high-performing student-athletes to maximise our student sporting experience.

-### Silver-tiered pathway

-We are delighted to be awarded Silver Performance Sport here at Warwick University.
-Offering an environment where teams and individuals endure outstanding accomplishments as WarwickSports aids in our further development into high-performing student-athletes to maximise our student sporting experience.
+We have been given the _Performance Development Programme_ by Warwick Sport this year.
+This offers an environment where teams and individuals endure outstanding accomplishments as Warwick Sport aids in our further development into high-performing student-athletes to maximise our student sporting experience.

-- Silver Tiered Pathway (WarwickSports, 2022)
-  - Generic strength and conditioning programme based on the needs of the sport
-  - Physiotherapy, nutrition and psychology support
-  - Year long support and development (preseason, in-season, with a generic offseason programme)
-  - Financial contribution to go towards high level coaching
+### Performance Development Programme

+The programme grants us various opportunities and benefits:

+- Performance Development Programme (Warwick Sport, 2023)
+  - Weekly multi-sport hall based Strength and Conditioning sessions
+  - A bespoke club gym programme available
+  - Opportunity to attend generic support service workshops (nutrition, psychology, lifestyle)
-  - Ongoing mentorship and guidance from performance team
+  - Long-term performance planning mentorship to support transition to performance